Yonggie/HsCTRD/README.md

 # Dataset
 ``chp`` is the ChP dataset mentioned in paper, built from Pharmacopeia of the People's Republic of China 2015 Edition.

 ``tcm`` is the TCMRel mentioned in paper.

 # Run the code
-``run.py`` is the main python file to run the model & downstream task.
+``run.py`` is the main python file to run the model & downstream tasks.